danielrmeyer/web-app-deployment-demo/README.md

-# vagrant-django-rest-demo
+# Web application deployment demo

-Demonstrate vagrant multi-machine setup with postgres db and django rest api.
+Demo Django application including automated development environment with Vagrant, automated infrastructure using aws and terraform.

-To run the demo with Vagrant:
+## Creating the local development environment

 These steps will create an exact multi-machine local clone of what we will later run in production.
 If your code is working here it is almost certainly going to work in our production environments.